Attorney Profile

 Michael won summary judgment that numerous excess policies had no duty to defend or to pay or reimburse defense costs for tens of thousands of black lung and asbestos claims in the Mine Safety action in Delaware.
 Mine Safety Appliances Co. v.
 AIU Ins.
 Co., 2014 Del.
 Super.
 LEXIS 49 (Del.
 Super.
 New Castle Cty.
 2014).

-He won affirmance of summary judgment in the Ross Development environmental insurance coverage action in South Carolina, involving significant cleanup costs at a former manufacturing facility in Charleston, that claims for RCRA contribution and fraudulent conveyance under more than 20 years of primary CGL policies were barred by the “sudden and accidental” and absolute pollution exclusions.
+He won summary judgment and affirmance on appeal in the Ross Development environmental insurance coverage action in federal court in South Carolina, involving significant cleanup costs at a former manufacturing facility in Charleston, that claims for RCRA contribution and fraudulent conveyance under more than 20 years of primary CGL policies were barred by the “sudden and accidental” and absolute pollution exclusions.
 Ross Dev.
 Corp. v.
 Fireman’s Fund Ins.
 Co., 910 F. Supp.
 2d 828 (D.S.C.
 2012), aff’d, 526 Fed.
 Appx.
 299 (4th Cir.
 2013).

 Michael won summary judgment that excess policies had no duty to defend or to pay or reimburse defense costs for tens of thousands of asbestos claims in the IMO Industries asbestos coverage action in New Jersey.
 IMO Industries, Inc. v.
 Transamerica Corp., Docket No. L-2140-03 (N.J.
 Super.
 Ct.
 Mar.
 20, 2008).